Mediating Parenting Plans

 • Serve the best interests of the child.

+Mediation seeks to help parents develop a Parenting Plan that is unique and specific to the needs of their family.
 A well crafted Parenting Plan has great potential to reduce the level of conflict between parents.
-This in turn would lower the level of trauma normally experienced by the child in the aftermath of separation and divorce.
+This in turn, would no doubt help to lower the level of trauma normally experienced by the child in the aftermath of their parents’ separation and divorce.

 According to the findings of the experts, children experience emotional distress when: